treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Choosing data types

-* Where possible do not use vendor specific data types—these are not portable and may not be available in older versions of the same vendor's software.
 * Only use `REAL` or `FLOAT` types where it is strictly necessary for floating point mathematics otherwise prefer `NUMERIC` and `DECIMAL` at all times.
 Floating point rounding errors are a nuisance!